8 Record Stores That Keep the Beat Alive

 revolver

-Now operating at three locations, this music lover’s paradise stocks nearly 15,000 albums spanning over six decades of music history.
-The owners of this shop also take a modern approach when it comes to letting you know when the latest music has hit their shelves, posting the latest releases directly to their social media channels.
+Now operating at four locations, Revolver Records, a music lover’s paradise stocks nearly 30,000 albums spanning over six decades of music history.
+The owners of this shop also take a modern approach when it comes to letting you know when the latest music has hit their shelves, posting the latest releases directly to their social media channels and with some pretty hilarious short videos.

 record store

-This independent record boutique calls the diverse Grant Street neighborhood its home.
+An independent record boutique hosting special events and a well-stocked bar, Black Dots, calls the diverse Grant Street neighborhood its home.
 Step through the doors and into their brand new corner space to find a record collection just as diverse as the community around it – hard to find jazz and rock album, psychedelic tunes and new pressings of modern music perfect for the young, up and coming audiophiles.

 Doris Records’ background and role in East Buffalo is as storied and legendary as the music it sells.
 A young musically inclined James Johnson lived in an apartment next door and frequented the shop.
 That young man would grow up to become the Super Freak, Rick James.